Updated: Jun 9

 Before moving to Canada, I had a robust career working as an International Development Consultant.
 My international trips around the world afforded me the privilege to see and experience many systems and follow innovation trends across the world.
 When I moved to Canada, I found that there were gaps in the system, and I wasn't going to fold my arms and just mind my own business.

 Well, my quest for a better, brighter, and more promising future for "generation next", gave birth to Skillcity.
-Motivated by my relentless passion for king-making; seeking out the young and most vulnerable, equipping them to become kings of industries and leaders of the future.
+Motivated by my relentless passion for king-making; seeking out the young and most vulnerable, equipping them to become kings and queens of industries and leaders of the future.
 Every young person needs a champion, and we must ensure that our youth do not continue to fall through the cracks of socioeconomic inequities and systemic barriers that keep many from realizing their full potential.
 Skillcity was borne of my conviction that every child comes endowed with a particle of creative force.
-And my calling is to help them find their "mojo", and come into their own personal pathways to success, fulfillment, and prosperity.
+And my calling is to help them find their "mojo", and help guide them into their own pathways to success, fulfillment, and prosperity.

 2. What is your favourite memory of your work with Skillcity so far?